frescoraja/carousel.vim/README.md

 ## Functionality

-This plugin has exposed several functions that make it easy to control certain Vim options and visual settings:

 ### Loading Customized Themes

 Use `CustomizeTheme` to load specific theme of choice.
-Themes are a complementary colorscheme/vim-airline theme combination, along with some highlighting tweaks I felt were beneficial.
+Themes are a complementary colorscheme/vim-airline theme combination, along with some highlighting tweaks I felt were beneficial or made theming more consistent.
+For example, when a new theme is loaded, the background colors used by [GitGutter](https://github.com/airblade/vim-gitgutter) and [ALE](https://github.com/w0rp/ale) are set to complement the theme's existing background colors.
+See [dependencies](#dependencies) at the bottom for integrated plugins.

 Use `<Plug>(customize_theme)` to bring up autocompletion menu with available themes to load.